mkawalec/imap/README.md

 For a description of types used in this tutorial or an in-depth description of functions presented, please check the documentation or the source code.

 All of the commands will output their results in `ListT` and `MonadIO`.
-Results consist of a list of `UntaggedResult`s followed by a single `TaggedResult` that describes the command result.
+Results consist of a list of `UntaggedResult`s followed by a single `TaggedResult` that describes the command state (if it succeeded or failed).

 We provide a helper function that simplifies the output types for the cases when you don't care about the streaming and just want a list of `UntaggedResult`s or an error message.
 Depending on your needs you will probably use it for all the commands that are not `FETCH`.